UDAN: Details

-The UDAN Scheme is a key component of the Prime Minister Narendra Modi's National Civil Aviation Policy (NCAP) which was released by the Ministry of Civil Aviation (India) on 15 June 2016.
+The UDAN Scheme is a key component of the Prime Minister Narendra Modi's National Civil Aviation Policy (NCAP) which was released by the Ministry of Civil Aviation on 15 June 2016.
 The scheme will be jointly funded by the central government and state governments.
 Several states have come on board by signing the "Memorandum of Understanding" with the union government for this scheme.
 UDAN RCS will connect an unspecified number of new regional routes by operationalizing 100 regional airports by the end of the 2018-2019 financial year, with a target of 13 lakhs (1.3 million) annual passenger seats.
 It will require ₹200 crore (2 billion rupees) in viability gap funding (VGF) annually.
 Qualifying routes must have three to seven flights per week from the same airport.

 The scheme has two components.
 The first component is to develop new airports and enhance the existing regional airports to increase the number of operational airports for scheduled civilian flights from 70 (in May 2016, a total 98 operational including army airports) to at least 150 airports (by December 2018) with regularly scheduled flights.
 Initially, more than 100 underserved (no more than 7 scheduled flights per week) and unserved regional airports will be developed by December 2018, for which the initial funding of ₹45000 million for the enhancement of 50 regional airports was approved in May 2017.
 Out of the total 70 airports included in round I, 43 are regional airports to be newly operationalized.
 RCS-Udan operations have commenced from 13 regional airports and additional 12 regional airports are ready to receive flights.
 18 regional airports still require significant upgrades (November 2017).
 The second component is to add several hundred financially viable, capped-airfare, new regional flight routes to connect more than 100 underserved and unserved airports in smaller towns with each other as well as with well-served airports in bigger cities by using "Viability Gap Funding" (VGF) where needed.
 Initially, three separate rounds of bidding for the award of routes will be concluded by the end of 2018.
 Union government's share of "Viability Gap Funding" is from the cess applied to flights to popular routes to main cities and respective state governments have also offered additional benefits to the flight operators to make UDAN-RCS viable.